patrickbrophy/Go-Tasks/README.md

 I have used channels to signal a task, or go routine to stop.
 Two new channels are created when you start a task:
  - TaskIDStop
  - TaskIDStopped

+These channels are unique.
+They are then stored in an array, known as "TaskArray".
+I use a struct to forn this array, which consists of your Task ID and your two unique channels.